ezsystems/ezplatform/INSTALL.md

        ```bash
        git clone git@github.com:ezsystems/ezp-next-mvc.git
        ```
-2. Install the dependencies with [Composer](http://getcomposer.org) :
+2. Install the dependencies with [Composer](http://getcomposer.org):

        ```bash
        cd /path/to/ezp-next-mvc/
-       php bin/composer.phar install
+       php composer.phar install
        ```
-3. Initialize and update git submodules (like public API) :
+3. Initialize and update git submodules (like public API):

        ```bash
        git submodule init
        git submodule update
        ```
+4. Configure by editing `app/config/config.yml`

+       * `ez_publish_legacy.root_dir`: Path to your eZ Publish legacy directory.
+The default path is `app/ezpublish_legacy`
+       * `ezpublish.api.storage_engine.legacy.dsn`: DSN to your database connection (only MySQL and PostgreSQL are supported at the moment)

+5. Dump your assets in your webroot:

+    ```bash
+    php app/console assets:install --symlink web
+    ```
+    The command above will symlink all your assets in the `web/` folder in a `bundles/` sub-folder.

-4. Configure a VirtualHost with:
+6. *Optional* - Configure a VirtualHost:

     ```apache
     <VirtualHost *:80>